He Honoka Āwhina

 How well we eat can influence our health and wellbeing, as outlined in the 'Whole Body Health'.
 There are a number of options for healthy eating.
 Your choice may be influenced by your culture, whānau, affordability and individual preferences.
 It is important that you develop eating habits that you can sustain in the long term.

-Health Navigator - resources for Health Eating
+Healthify - resources for Healthy Eating

 Heart Research Institute New Zealand